 Step 8: Throw it into your hot pan, and watch it rise and bubble.
 Depending on how hot your pan is, this could take a mere 15 seconds or 45 seconds.
 Watch very closely, as they burn within seconds!
 Flip it once it bubbles, and toast on the other side for 10-15 seconds.

 Step 9: Repeat!
-I've gotten good enough that I can throw one in the pan, and roll out another by the time that one is cooked.
+I've gotten good enough that I can throw one in the pan, and roll out another by the time that one has cooked.
 It takes practice :)

 Step 10: Eat and enjoy! (tortillas freeze really well - we put waxed paper in between each one so that they don't stick or break)